orientechnologies/orientdb-docs/Tutorial-Classes.md

 ## Working with Classes

-In order to start using classes with your own applications, you need to understand how to create and configure them for use.
-As a concept, the class in OrientDB has the closest relationship with the table in relational databases, but (unlike tables) classes can be schema-less, schema-full or mixed.
-Classes can inherit from other classes, creating trees of classes.
+In order to start using classes with your own applications, you need to understand how to create and configure a class for use.
+The class in OrientDB is similar to the table in relational databases, but unlike tables, classes can be schema-less, schema-full or mixed.
+A class can inherit properties from other classes thereby creating trees of classes (though the super-class relationship).

 Each class has its own cluster or clusters, (created by default, if none are defined).
+For now we should know that a cluster is a place where a group of records are stored.
+We'll soon see how [`clustering`](Tutorial-Clusters.md) improves performance of querying the database.

 >For more information on classes in OrientDB, see [Class](Concepts.md#class).